therevealer/Smart-Auditing-Roadmap/README.md

 This plan is to become a smart contract auditor in 2024.

 ## Steps
+1. Learn about the EVM - ✅
-1. Practice solidity by building Projects - InProgress 🎯
+2. Practice solidity by building Projects and Reading Codebases - Inprogress 🎯
-2. Learn about the EVM - InProgress 🎯
-3. Understand common smart contract standards and proposals(ERCs and EIPs).
-4. Become familiar with the most used smart contracts eg Uniswap, Chainlink.
+3. Read and understand the most used Defi/Blockchain protocols eg. (Uniswap, and Chainlink).
-5. Smart Contract security best practices and common vulnerabilities.
+4. Smart Contract security best practices and common vulnerabilities.
-6. Solve CTFs
+5. Solve CTFs
-7. Defi deep dive & and common vulnerabilities.
-8. Report Reading
+6. Report Reading
-9. Get real-world experience
+7. Get real-world experience in auditing

 ## Bootcamps
 * Take Cyfrin smart contract security course.
+* Take Guardian audits Playlist.

 ## Tips